Network Effects in Personal Productivity

 In other words, the more users it has, the more value it brings to every user.
 Network effects can be observed in all social networks, marketplaces, messengers, cell phones, etc.

 That's why when dealing with our multiple activity scopes, what we actually face is a kinda negative network effect.
-The more activities we add, the faster we degrade until we get completely overwhelmed, just like a database under heavy load.
+The more activities we add, the faster we degrade until we get completely overwhelmed, just like a web-service under heavy load.

 How to fix it?

-Here are some examples of feedback loops that I've built and use around my work.
+For the last few years, I've been applying that idea in my work and skills building.
+Here are some examples of positive feedback loops that I've built and use around my work & hobbies

-Notes ➡ Zettlekasten ➡ Blog
+Notes & Blog

 I'm not a native English speaker nor living in an English-speaking country.
 That's why I need to constantly force myself into practice to maintain a good level of language.
-Otherwise, it just degrades.
+Otherwise, it degrades.

 When looking for contracts, I always try to pick those that would bring me at least a couple of challenges.
 It would automatically force me to learn new things by doing them and become better as a professional.